 The Nghiem Lab is actively involved in several ongoing research projects focused on the biology, treatment and prevention of skin cancers.
 Investigators conduct both basic research to clarify the mechanisms causing a disease, and translational research to transform their research findings into clinical solutions.
 View a list of current research projects below.

 For inquiries about PhD, graduate or post-doctoral research opportunities in the Nghiem Lab, please email Dr. Paul Nghiem at email@example.com.

-Merkel Cell Carcinoma
+Merkel Cell Carcinoma (MCC)

-In 2010, our team found that the immune system plays a very important role in determining how well MCC do.
-Specifically, patients with a robust immune response within the tumor were far more likely to beat their cancer after standard treatment.
-Based on these findings, our lab has worked to develop immune based therapies to effectively treat MCC.
-In 2017, immune therapy replaced chemotherapy as the standard of care for MCC patients that cannot be treated with local therapy.
+In 2010, our team found that the immune system plays a very important role in determining how well MCC patients do.
+Specifically, patients with a robust immune response (CD8 T cells) within the tumor were far more likely to beat their cancer after standard treatment.
+Based on these findings, our lab has worked to develop immune-based therapies to effectively treat MCC.
+In 2017, based on studies our team led, immune therapy replaced chemotherapy as the standard of care for MCC patients that cannot be treated with local therapy.